-Two NSIPs are set out in the Waste Water Treatment NPS; however, both of these are located in London and are not expected to have any effect on water resource management within the South Staffs Water rdWRMP24 area.
+Two NSIPs are set out in the Waste Water Treatment NPS; however, both of these are located in London and are not expected to have any effect on water resource management within the South Staffs Water WRMP24 area.
 Similarly, the Airports NPS concerns runway capacity in the South East of England only.

-Defra has consulted on a draft NPS for water resources.
-This will set out the need for NSIPs related to water resources, and the Government's policies to deliver them.
-Whilst this NPS will not be site specific, implementation of the rdWRMP24 is likely to be compatible with those objectives of the NPS for improving water supply resilience.
+The NPS for water resources was designated in September 2023.
+This sets out the need for NSIPs related to water resources, and the Government's policies to deliver them.
+Whilst this NPS is not site specific, implementation of the WRMP24 is likely to be compatible with those objectives of the NPS for improving water supply resilience.

-6.6 CONTRIBUTION TO THE REVISED DRAFT WRMP24 TO WALES WELL-BEING GOALS FOR THE OBJECTIVE FOR SUSTAINABLE MANAGEMENT OF NATURAL RESOURCES (SMNR)
+6.7 CONTRIBUTION TO THE WRMP24 TO WALES WELL-BEING GOALS FOR THE OBJECTIVE FOR SUSTAINABLE MANAGEMENT OF NATURAL RESOURCES (SMNR)

-The preferred options in the rdWRMP24 do not affect Wales, and therefore this is not applicable.
+The preferred options in the WRMP24 do not affect Wales, and therefore this is not applicable.

-6.7 MITIGATION AND ENHANCEMENT
+6.8 MITIGATION AND ENHANCEMENT

-The potential effects of the rdWRMP24 are described in the sections above.
+The potential effects of the WRMP24 are described in the sections above.
 It is unlikely that mitigation and enhancement measures will need to be implemented as only minor construction works are anticipated relating to the water efficiency demand option (minor pipe work/repairs).
 As the location of works is not yet confirmed potential effects of the preferred programme will be subject to further investigation once locations are confirmed.
 If any mitigation measures are considered necessary to take forward after further investigation, then this should be consolidated into a Construction Environmental Management Plan (CEMP) for the scheme, noting that all works should be carried out in accordance with relevant Construction Design Management (CDM) Regulations 2015.

-&lt;sup>46 A revised draft National Policy Statement for Energy (and for EN2 to EN5) was published by the Government for consultation in September 2021.
+47 A revised draft National Policy Statement for Energy (and for EN2 to EN5) was published by the Government for consultation in September 2021.

-6.7.1 Species Specific Measures and Biodiversity
+6.8.1 Species Specific Measures and Biodiversity